Alfresco/docs-alfresco/content-services/community/install/zip/tomcat.md

 The Community Edition distribution file is a zip containing the required WAR files, in addition to the additional commands, and configuration files for a manual installation.

-1. Download the file: `alfresco-content-services-community-distribution-7.2.x.zip`
+1. Download the zip file from Alfresco Nexus repository: [alfresco-content-services-community-distribution-7.2.x.zip](https://artifacts.alfresco.com/nexus/#nexus-search;quick~alfresco-content-services-community-distribution){:target="_blank"}

 2. Specify a location for the download and extract the file to a system directory; for example `<installLocation>`.